EleutherAI/lm-evaluation-harness/README.md

     --tasks hellaswag \
     --batch_size 32
 ```
 Note that it is recommended to substitute the `python` command by `torchrun --nproc-per-node=<number of devices> --no-python` to facilitate loading the model into the GPUs.
+This is especially important for large checkpoints loaded into multiple GPUs.

 Not supported yet: multi-node evaluation and combinations of data replication with tensor or pipeline parallelism.